Did you know that retail ecommerce sales reached CA$86.52 billion in 2021 – almost double 2019 ecommerce sales?

 This way, you give valuable advice to users and build their trust as a fashion guru so that when it comes time to buy, they will have confidence in your products and want to buy from you.

-Other than blogs, here are other types of content you can create for your ecommerce brand.
+Other than blogs, here are other types of content you can create to improve your brand popularity.
 For example:

 - Email newsletters